Manual Lymphatic Drainage to Reduce Swelling and Promote Healing

 Medical MLD Consult

-Requiring clearance and referral from a surgeon, Medical Manual Lymphatic Drainage MLD starts with a consultation of up to 90-minutes.
+Medical Manual Lymphatic Drainage starts with a consultation of up to 90-minutes.
 Our therapist will evaluate, assess the swelling or edema as related to physician diagnosis for which the therapist is certified to treat.
+All Medical MLD sessions require clearance and a referral from a medical practitioner whether or not client has received medical MLD treatments elsewhere.

 Medical MLD Treatment

-Based on the Medical MLD Consult session, our therapists will map out a treatment plan and employ MLD techniques for a 60-minute session.
-All Medical MLD sessions require clearance and a referral from a medical practitioner; related to diagnosis for which the therapist is certified.
+Based on the Medical MLD Consult session, our therapists will map out a treatment plan and employ MLD techniques for a 60-minute or 90-minute session.
+All Medical MLD sessions require clearance and a referral from a medical practitioner whether or not client has received medical MLD treatments elsewhere; related to diagnosis for which the therapist is certified.

 Full Body Cosmetic Detox